On the Dominance of Truth-Telling in Gradual Mechanisms: Proofs

-Let $G$ be an arbitrary non-static GM.
-It is straightforward to apply a sequence of SPLs to $G$ such that the resulting $G'$ has no SPL opportunity.
-Then, by lemmas \ref{lemmanoSPL} and \ref{lemmastatic}, and the above observation, there is a sequence of COAs and inverse ILLs that transforms $G'$ into a static GM $G^*$ whose total number of information sets cannot be further reduced (with $\sum_{i\in N} |\boldsymbol{H}_i^*| = N$). \end{proof}
+Let $G$ be an arbitrary non-direct gradual mechanism.
+It is straightforward to apply a sequence of SPLs to $G$ to obtain a mechanism $G'$ in which no further SPL is applicable.
+Then, by lemmas \ref{lemmanoSPL} and \ref{lemmastatic}, and the previous observation, there is a sequence of COAs and inverse ILLs that transforms $G'$ into another $G^*$ in which each agent $i \in N$ has a unique information set $\boldsymbol{h}_i=\{\varnothing\}$ with $A(\boldsymbol{h}_i)=\Theta_i$.
+Thus, $G^*$ is a direct mechanism. \end{proof}